-- Carfentanyl – This drug has been sold for medical purposes, but because of its potency it has also been sold on the street.
+- Carfentanyl – They created this drug for medical purposes, but because of its potency drug dealers also sell in illegally.
 The U.S. Drug Enforcement Agency issued a warning about this drug late last year.
 Carfentanyl is 100 times stronger than fentanyl and 50 times stronger than heroin.

-- Para-fluorofentanyl – This drug was developed by Janssen Pharmaceuticals in the 1960’s.
+- Para-fluorofentanyl – Janssen Pharmaceuticals developed this drug in the 1960’s.
 This strain of fentanyl substitutes para-flouraoaniline for aniline in its makeup.

-- Remifentanyl – Remifentanyl is frequently used medically during surgery to relieve pain.
+- Remifentanyl – Physicians frequently use Remifentanyl during surgery to relieve pain.
 It is twice as strong as fentanyl and up to 200 times stronger than morphine.

-- Sufentanyl – This drug has been used medically and can be up to 10 times stronger than fentanyl and 500 stronger than morphine.
+- Sufentanyl – Physicians use this drug for medical purposes and can be up to 10 times stronger than fentanyl and 500 stronger than morphine.

-- Ocfentanyl – Ocfentanyl is commonly sold as heroin in the street but is actually much stronger, leading to overdoses and deaths.
+- Ocfentanyl – Drug dealers commonly sell Ocfentanyl as heroin on the street but it’s actually much stronger, leading to overdoses and deaths.
 Ocfentanyl is a naloxone-reversible substance.

-Drugs that are altered slightly from its original form, are known as designer drugs.
-The list above represents some of the fentanyl strains which are considered to be designer drugs.
-These drugs are typically created to be stronger so that its users will continue to crave more; in some cases, dangerous ingredients are added without the knowledge of the user.
+When labs alter drugs slightly from their original form, they become designer drugs.
+The list above represents some of the fentanyl strains which are designer drugs.
+Illegal labs often create these drugs to be stronger so that users will continue to crave more; in some cases, they add dangerous ingredients and the user is unaware of the risks.
 For instance, Spice is a designer drug containing marijuana, household cleaning products, and even lighter fluid.
-Those addicted to drugs often do not evaluate the risk, due to the effects of long-term drug exposure that significantly affects brain function.
+Those addicted to drugs often do not evaluate the risks due to the effects of long-term drug exposure that significantly affect brain function.
 Seeking and taking the drug becomes both compulsive and repetitive.

 Getting Treatment for a Drug Addiction

 Once you detox from opioid-based drugs, you could still experience some negative symptoms, both physically and mentally.
 That is why so many people continue to abuse opioids or relapse soon after detox.
-An important part of a detox process is to get individuals somewhat stabilized.
+An important part of a detox process is to stabilize individuals.
 It is crucial to provide patients with a comfortable and safe place, surrounded by caring and knowledgeable professionals, to safely navigate through this regulating phase.

 The Waismann Method® have combined a superior medical opioid detoxification in a full-service hospital, with an exclusive and private recovery retreat.
 We believe that there is no therapeutical reason for unnecessary suffering or public judgment.
 People have different histories, difficulties, and needs which should be met and respected.